mikiya09/ComSci/c++_concept.md

        2. if not, it will llook to see if there is a single-argument constructor that can use the other argument so that we can get Money + Money
           - as long as we have constructor that take int variable (25) to build a Money object

+#

+    >> code analysis, trace output, more  short answer, multiple choices then midterm

+    >> getter, accessor, debug error, true/false, t/f and single sentence explanation

+    >> inhertiance, ploymorsphism, friend function, template,

+    >> focus on back half of the class, object oriented programming

+    >> classes (don't worry about struct, just look through structs on PPT)

+    >> define member function, how to write, how to use, how is the general format of classes

+    >> scope resolution

+    >> creating object, dot operator

+    >> why do we need public and private members, hide something from the users, so they don't need to worry about that, let only developer do that, so when people use it they could focus more on the class itself
+       : do you need to know how .length() is implement?
+No, you just need to know how to use it

+    >> public & private members

+    >> accessor and mutator, get private member out of the function, know to write individual getter

+    >> constructor, initialize object; default and custom constructor, give it default value in .cpp declaration

+    >> abstract data, how to implement, .h .cpp, why do we need that?

+    >> know how to use include guard
+        #ifndef <NAMEOFCLASS>_H:
+        #define <NAMEOFCLASS>_H:

+        < the rest of your code goes here >

+        # endif

+    >> inheritance basics,

+        BankAccount

+        Checking Account Savings Account

+        children could have their own method, but they are still BackAccount, they could use all the method their parent class has

+        + how to write derived class
+        + overload the constructor in derived class
+        + call constructor, top-down calling order for calling constructor when creating an object (p10 inheritance PPT)

+    >> this pointer

+        when use in the a class constructor, or other places in class, you are pointing to the instance of this class.

+        so to say, you have a paramter named "x", and you also have a member variable named "x" as well

+        when you takes the parameter in, and you have remove confusion so that member variable is member variables, parameter is paremeter

+        this->x = x: assigning the parameter x to the member variables x of this class

+        basically, it is just pointer pointing to some class, so we can correctly refers it

+    >> derived class could have access to all the public function in the base account

+        you can pass parameter to test checking account is bankaccount or not, parameter bankaccount can take, it's derived class checking account could also take

+    >> access private only with function call them or getter/setting

+        protected qualifier: our children could accessing member under directly without setter/getter

+        public qualifier: everyone could access to things under

+        private qualifier: not one can access to things under expect setter/getter

+    >> redefinition of a member function

+        new function for derived class

+        but you can also parent with scope resolution

+    >> the difference between Function redefining and overloading

+    >> late binding (polymorphism): virtual function

+    >> friends function

+        An equality functions

+        const Parameter Modifier

+    >> overload operator

+        programming proportion, there will be at least one ask you to implement operator overloading

+        add +
+        sub -
+        ...

+        remember which can be overloaded, which cannot you cannot make new operator
+        some details and requirement, some must be friend, some must be member, sort of that

+        at least one parameter needs to be class object when doing operator overloading

+        insertion operator
+        extraction operator

+            return ostream / istream

+    >> when to use which? member or friend

+        when handling only one input/class object, you can use member

+        when handling more than one input(class object), you better using friend

+    >> arrays in classes

+        array pointer inside the class, dynamic memory in class

+        big three:
+            1. copy constructor(deep copy: changing won't affecting the other)
+            2. destructor delete dynmaic memory (bottom-up)
+            3. overloading the assignment operator

+        at least understand how to do big three in programming, at least you have some reference in the final for programming part

+    >> knowing how to do template function

+        know the syntax

+        how to turn a regular function to a template

+    >> scratch paper

+    >> partial credit

+    >> programming part - three questions, complete three

+    >> operator overloading, how to compile file like .cpp .h, how to write them in correct format inside